-- We now support our distributors with five regional sales managers and one director of marketing, reporting to our vice president of sales and marketing (with two open positions that may be filled by independent contractors). - Expanded sales force communicating the valueproposition of the First Defense® product line directly to end-users while multiplying their efforts through distribution partners. - Growth is being generated in multiple market segments: beef, calf ranch, dairy, vet clinics and fleet stores. - We are initiating a process to achieve regulatory approvals for First Defense® in selected international territories.
+- We now support our distributors with seven regional sales managers (including one open position) and one director of marketing, reporting to our vice president of sales and marketing. - Expanded sales force communicating the valueproposition of the First Defense[®] product line directly to end-users while multiplying their efforts through distribution partners. - Growth is being generated in multiple market segments: beef, calf ranch, dairy, vet clinics and fleet stores. - We are initiating a process to achieve regulatory approvals for First Defense[®] in selected international territories.